Hello and welcome to my corner of the web!

 Fast forward a few years and in 2005 after having gotten married, started a family, and moving several times, I finally decided it was time to get active in a Lodge and affiliated with St. Mark’s Lodge #44 in Derry, New Hampshire.
 Of course, active ended up being jumping into the deep end of the pool, taking an office, and just a few years later sitting as Worshipful Master in 2009 and 2010.
 I followed that up with a trip to the Marshal’s chair before landing for a couple years in the Secretary’s office for two short years in 2012 and 2013.
 It’s an office that I then returned to late in 2016 and continued to fill this year.

 In addition to being an active member of my local Lodge I was given the opportunity to serve as the District Deputy Grand Lecturer for my Masonic District for the 2017-2018 Masonic year.
 I should note, that while I frequently stand in Lodge to cover various educational topics, the Lecturer position is focused on helping the Lodges in my District improve their ritual work.
-It’s at times challenging but very rewarding especially when a Brother thanks me for the help and suggestions.
+It’s at times challenging but is very rewarding especially when a Brother thanks me for the help and suggestions.

-I’m also the Chairman of the Advisory Council for Union Chapter, Order or DeMolay, and organization I belonged to in my youth.
+I’m also the Chairman of the Advisory Council for Union Chapter, Order or DeMolay, an organization I belonged to in my youth.
 If you’re not familiar with it, its mission is to help young men develop the skills they will need later in life.
 It’s very similar to the Boy Scouts in its aims.
 As I was a Scout in my youth and both a Webelos Den Leader and an Assistant Scoutmaster as an adult, giving to this organization seemed only natural.

 I hope I’ve shared enough so you have an idea of who I am as a Freemason.
 Of course, I’m not just a Freemason, I have other interests as well, I’m an avid reader on many topics, still have a semi-active gaming group (Magic the Gathering is our current game of choice), and when I’m able to, play the piano.
 I’ve been married for about 24 years and have three great kids (most of the time), two cats, and a dog.